radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Session resumption lowers the time and effort required to start a (D)TLS session and increases network responsiveness.
 This is especially helpful when using short idle timeouts.

-RADIUS/(D)TLS clients and servers SHOULD implement session resumption.
+RadSec clients and servers SHOULD implement session resumption.
 Implementations supporting session resumption MUST cache data during the initial full handshake, sufficient to allow authorization decisions to be made during resumption.
 For RADIUS/(D)TLS servers, this should preferably be done using stateless session resumption as specified in {{!RFC5077}}, to reduce the resource usage for cached sessions.